m4r1vs/mnged/README.md

 ```
 If you don't have [yarn](https://yarnpkg.com/lang/en/) installed, go ahead and do it.
 It's definitely worth it ;)
 If you have [nvm](https://github.com/creationix/nvm), you also should run `nvm use v8` to use node version 8.X.X
+## Live Demo 🎉
+If you want to see how it currently looks like, you can go ahead and give it a visit via [https://mnged.me](https://mnged.me).
+This page is hosted on Firebase Hosting and should be updated.
+But please don't get driven crazy if something does not work.
+Everything is still under construction 🏗!
 ## About ℹ
 MNGED is a so called Progressive Web App (PWA).
 PWA's stand out because they are fast 🚀 and always work, even with no connection to the internet.
 ![Screenshot of the dashboard and a detailed view of a class](https://raw.githubusercontent.com/m4r1vs/mnged/master/src/assets/imgs/mnged_dashboard_and_class_screenshot_big.png)